LaureGajetti88/Data-ScienceTech-Institute-AWS_CLOUD/Tutorials/Small_procedure.md

 By defaut, you have 2 VPC existants by AWS and rosettaHub

-4. We can create our VPC, click on "create VPC" blue button in the header.
+4. We can create our VPC, click on "start the assistance VPC" blue button in the header.
+Then "Select" 4.1 : Give a name at your VPC

-#### TO DO
+   4.2 : Give a ipv4 : by default you have 10.0.0.4/24, but you can change like : 192.168.1.0/24
+   4.3 : choose a area available
+   4.4 : if you need or want, you can create a subnet public or private

+Click on create, it's finish.

 ## How to create a security group